 Janhi Poda (roasted ridge gourd)

-Badi Chura (Sun Dried Black Lentil Dumpling Crumble)
+Badi Chura (Sun-Dried Black Lentil Dumpling Crumble)

 First of all fry the badi with oil on a pan, till it becomes golden brown.
 Then using mortar and pestle, crush the badi into very small and coarse pieces.
-Then add chopped onions, garlic and green chilies into the mortar and again crush them together.
+Then add chopped onions, garlic and green chillies into the mortar and again crush them together.
 Serve them by adding a pinch of salt and lemon if needed.

 Ambula Paga (dried mango water)